vfarcic/devops24/manuscript/08-jenkins-cd.md

 echo $JENKINS_PASS
 ```

-Please go back to Jenkins UI in your favourite browser and login using *admin* as the username and the output of `JENKINS_PASS` as password.
-If, later on, your Jenkins session expires and you need to log in again, all you have to do is output `JENKINS_PASS` variable to find out the password.
+Please go back to Jenkins UI in your favourite browser and login using *admin* as the username and the output of `JENKINS_PASS` as the password.
+If, later on, your Jenkins session expires and you need to log in again, all you have to do is output `JENKINS_PASS` variable to find the password.

 Now that we have the base production environment, we can turn our attention towards defining a continuous delivery pipeline.

-### What Is A Continuous Delivery Pipeline?
+### What Is Continuous Delivery Pipeline?

-Now that we have a cluster and the third-party applications running in a production environment, we can turn our attention towards defining a contrinuous delivery pipeline.
+Now that we have a cluster and the third-party applications running in the production environment, we can turn our attention towards defining a continuous delivery pipeline.

-Before we proceed, I'll recap the definitions of continuous deployment and continuous delivery.
+Before we proceed, we'll recap the definitions of continuous deployment and continuous delivery.

-Continuous deployment is a fully automated process that executes a set of steps aimed at converting each commit to the master branch into a fully tested release deployed to production.
+I> Continuous deployment is a fully automated process that executes a set of steps with the goal of converting each commit to the master branch into a fully tested release deployed to production.

-Continuous delivery is almost a fully automated process that executed a set of steps aimed at converting each commit to the master branch a fully tested release that is NOT deployed to production.
-Instead, we (humans) retain the ability to choose which of the production ready releases will be deployed to production and when is that deployment going to happen.
+I> Continuous delivery is almost a fully automated process that executes a set of steps with the goal of converting each commit to the master branch into a fully tested release that is ready to be deployed to production.
+We (humans) retain the ability to choose which of the production-ready releases will be deployed to production and when is that deployment going to happen.

 When compared to continuous deployment, continuous delivery is split into two automated processes with a manual action in between.
 The first processes ensures that a commit is built, tested, and converted into a release.
-The second is in charge of performing the actual deployment to production and executing a set of tests that validate the deployment.
+The second is in charge of performing the actual deployment to production and executing a set of tests that validate that deployment.

 In other words, the only important difference between the two processes is that continuous delivery has a manual action that allows us to choose whether we want to proceed with the deployment to production.
 That choice is not based on technical knowledge since we already validated that a release is production ready.
-Instead, it is a business or marketing decision when to deliver a set of features to our users.
+Instead, it is a business or a marketing decision what to deliver to our users and when should that happen.

 Since this is not the first time we are discussing continuous deployment and continuous delivery, there's probably no need to dive deeper into the processes.
-Instead, we'll dive straight into one possible implementation of continuous delivery.
+Instead, we'll jump straight into one possible implementation of a continuous delivery pipeline.

 If we compare the process that follows with the one from the previous chapter, some of the steps will be different.
 That is not to say that those described here are not well suited in a continuous deployment pipeline.
 Quite the contrary.
 The steps are interchangeable.
-My main goal is not only to present a possible implementation of a continuous delivery pipeline but also to showcase a different approach that case, with small adjustments, be applied to any type of a pipeline.
+My main goal is not only to present a possible implementation of a continuous delivery pipeline but also to showcase a different approach that, with small adjustments, can be applied to any type of a pipeline.

 ## Exploring Application's Repository And Preparing The Environment

 Before I wrote this chapter, I forked the [vfarcic/go-demo-3](https://github.com/vfarcic/go-demo-3) repository into [vfarcic/go-demo-5](https://github.com/vfarcic/go-demo-5).
-Even though the code of the application is still the same, I thought it would be easier to apply and demonstrate the changes in a new repository instead of creating a new branch or do some other workaround that would allow us to have both processes in the same repository.
-All in all, *go-demo-5* is a copy of *go-demo-3* on top of which I made some changes which I'll comment soon.
+Even though most the code of the application is still the same, I thought it would be easier to apply and demonstrate the changes in a new repository instead of creating a new branch or doing some other workaround that would allow us to have both processes in the same repository.
+All in all, *go-demo-5* is a copy of *go-demo-3* on top of which I made some changes which we'll comment soon.

 Since we'll need to change a few configuration files and push them back to the repository, you should fork [vfarcic/go-demo-5](https://github.com/vfarcic/go-demo-5), just as you forked [vfarcic/k8s-prod](https://github.com/vfarcic/k8s-prod).